qdj0511/Linkis-Doc/en_US/Tuning_and_Troubleshooting/README.md

     1. **Manually installed and deployed microservices report errors**: The logs of this type of microservice are unified under the log/ directory.
 After locating the microservice, enter the corresponding directory to view it.

-    2. **Dynamic start engine failure**: insufficient resources, request engine failure: When this type of error occurs, it is not necessarily due to insufficient resources, because the front end will only grab the logs after the Spring project is started, for errors before the engine is started Cannot be crawled well.
+    2. **engine start failure**: insufficient resources, request engine failure: When this type of error occurs, it is not necessarily due to insufficient resources, because the front end will only grab the logs after the Spring project is started, for errors before the engine is started cannot be fetched well.
 There are three kinds of high-frequency problems found in the actual use process of internal test users:

         a. **The engine cannot be created because there is no engine directory permission**: The log will be printed to the linkis.out file under the cg-engineconnmanager microservice.
 You need to enter the file to view the specific reason.